noeyheadb/chipwhisperer-lite-wrapper/README.md

 # chipwhisperer-lite-wrapper <img src="https://img.shields.io/badge/Code%20line-0.4k-f39fff"></img>
-`chipwhisperer-lite-wrapper` is a simple [chipwhisperer](https://github.com/newaetech/chipwhisperer) wrapper, which makes it more easy to measure the power traces for power analysis attacks.
+`chipwhisperer-lite-wrapper` is a simple [chipwhisperer](https://github.com/newaetech/chipwhisperer) wrapper, which makes it more easy to measure the power traces.
-It is for only `ChipWhisperer®-Lite`, not suitable for other upper and lower models. (modification required for other models) In addition, it only has a power trace measuring feature.
+It is only for `ChipWhisperer®-Lite`, not suitable for other upper and lower models.
+(modification required for other models)
+In addition, it only provides the **power trace measurement function**.

 ## Requirement
 * [chipwhisperer](https://github.com/newaetech/chipwhisperer) (commits up to Jan.
 2021)